All Episodes

 People say it's like slicing through butter with a hot knife.

-You know, I guess that's a cliché, but that's what people say about this knife because of the incredible edge that I'm not going to run my finger across.
+You know, I guess that's a cliche, but that's what people say about this knife because of the incredible edge that I'm not going to run my finger across.

 Not at least not that way, not linearly.

-Well, oh, whoa, that is very sharp.
+Well, oh, woo, that is very sharp.

 Keep all your fingers, folks.